 The cross-country ski school in Mooney's Bay Park offers a great selection of lessons.
 They are offered daily with convenient day and evening options.
 Special group packages are available.
 Browse or register online.

 - Lessons for children, youth and adults from experienced and qualified instructors

 - Classes for all abilities from beginner to advanced

 - Classic or skate skiing lessons

 Hours of operation

-The facility will be open from January to early March (weather permitting) at the following times.
+The facility is now open until early March (weather permitting) at the following times.
 Schedules are subject to change.

 - Monday to Friday: 9 am to 9 pm